lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Method Type Registry {#method-types}

-IANA has created a new registry entitled "EDHOC Method Type" under the new heading "EDHOC".
+IANA has created a new registry entitled "EDHOC Method Type" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
 The registration procedure is "Expert Review".
 The columns of the registry are Value, Description, and Reference, where Value is an integer and the other columns are text strings.
 The initial contents of the registry are shown in {{fig-method-types}}.

 ## EDHOC Error Codes Registry

-IANA has created a new registry entitled "EDHOC Error Codes" under the new heading "EDHOC".
+IANA has created a new registry entitled "EDHOC Error Codes" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
 The registration procedure is "Specification Required".
 The columns of the registry are ERR_CODE, ERR_INFO Type and Description, where ERR_CODE is an integer, ERR_INFO is a CDDL defined type, and Description is a text string.
 The initial contents of the registry are shown in {{fig-error-codes}}.

 ## EDHOC External Authorization Data Registry {#iana-ead}

-IANA has created a new registry entitled "EDHOC External Authorization Data" under the new heading "EDHOC".
+IANA has created a new registry entitled "EDHOC External Authorization Data" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
 The registration procedure is "Expert Review".
 The columns of the registry are Value, Description, and Reference, where Value is an integer and the other columns are text strings.

 ## COSE Header Parameters Registry {#cwt-header-param}

-This document registers the following entries in the "COSE Header Parameters" registry under the "CBOR Object Signing and Encryption (COSE)" heading.
+IANA has registered the following entries in the "COSE Header Parameters" registry under the group name "CBOR Object Signing and Encryption (COSE)".
 The value of the 'cwt' header parameter is a COSE Web Token (CWT) {{RFC8392}} and the value of the 'uccs' header parameter is an Unprotected CWT Claims Set (UCCS), see {{term}}.
+The Value Registry for this item is empty and omitted from the table below.

 ~~~~~~~~~~~
 +-----------+-------+----------------+---------------------------+